christytan/OCI-GoldenGate/ATPD-Networking.md

 Start deploying the above configuration in the following order,

 **a.
-Create seclists 'Seclist for exadataSubnet' and 'Seclist for appSubnet'.**
+Create seclists 'Security list for exadataSubnet' and 'Security list for appSubnet'.**

- An example screenshot below shows adding the exaSubnet-seclist in the fleetCompartment with an ingress rule for TCP and UDP traffic.
+ An example screenshot below shows adding the 'Security List for exadataSubnet' in the fleetCompartment with an ingress rule for TCP and UDP traffic.
 Similarly, add an ingress to this seclist for  ICMP traffic as well.

 ![add_seclist](./images/100/add_seclist1.png)